Some people say that bread is bad – just excess carbohydrates.

 But what prevents us from storing it in the refrigerator?

-It is also desirable that the flour from which the bread is made be whole meal.
-Or at least with a higher number (500 is white flour, over 1000 is typical).
-Whole meal bread has a lower glycemic index and is often richer in fiber.
+It is also desirable that the flour from which the bread is made is whole grain.
+Or at least a higher number (500 is white flour, over 1000 is typical).
+Whole grain bread has a lower glycemic index and is often higher in fiber.

-When we eat whole meal bread, there is no sharp jump in insulin (unlike eating premium wheat bread 500), which means that this way we feel energetic and full for a longer time.
+When we eat bread made from whole wheat flour, there is no sudden spike in insulin (unlike eating bread made from premium wheat flour 500), which means that this way we feel energetic and full for longer.

 Is it true that it is not good to eat warm and soft bread?

-When I ask this question, I always think of my grandmother, who wanted us to eat bread from the day before, and more.
-At the time, I thought it was for economic reasons – to finish more slowly.
-And here it was not.
+With this question, I keep thinking of my grandmother, who wanted us to eat bread from the day before, or even more.
+At the time I thought it was for economic reasons – to finish more slowly.
+Well, it wasn’t that.
 Or at least it wasn’t just that.

-When we eat old bread, the starch, which is its basis, acquires a special structure and becomes stable and with a lower glycemic index.
+When we eat old bread, the starch that is its basis acquires a special structure and becomes stable and with a lower glycemic index.
 Unlike its hot counterpart, cold bread is digested slowly and even acts like fiber.
 In short, it is more useful.

-Admittedly, as a child I used to go to buy bread while it was being unloaded from the truck and when I came home from the store, one of the breads often ran out, so they returned me for more.
+Admittedly, as a kid I used to go buy bread while it was being unloaded from the truck, and by the time I got home from the store, one of the loaves would often run out, so I’d be sent back for more.

-Now one of our sons specializes in making his own bread, grows his own sourdough and it turns out great!
+Now one of our sons has specialized in making his own bread, growing his own sourdough and doing great!

 And yet: To eat or not to eat bread?

-Eat quality bread, in moderation and as an element of a balanced diet, consistent with lifestyle and physical activity.
+Eat good quality bread, in moderation and as part of a well-rounded balanced diet, consistent with lifestyle and physical activity.